pragma-/pbot/doc/Factoids.md

             * PBot thwacks mauke with a big red manual.

 #### modifiers
-Adlib list variables can accept trailing modifier keywords prefixed with a colon.
+Factoid `$variables` can accept trailing modifier keywords prefixed with a colon.
 These can be chained together to combine their effects.

+    <pragma-> !echo $colors:uc
+       <PBot> RED
+    <pragma-> !echo $colors:ucfirst
+       <PBot> Blue

 Modifier | Description
 --- | ---